 Spring And Fall

-A long-sleeved hiking shirt followed by a short- or long-sleeved wicking base layer are necessary.
+A long-sleeved hiking shirt followed by a short- or long-sleeved wicking base layer is necessary.
 You can also throw in a zip-up fleece jacket should the temperature get chilly.
-Don’t forget to wear a pair of light gloves as well, to protect your hands from the weather, blisters, and to give you excellent grip as you hold onto your hiking poles.

-Hiking during the winter season is more challenging.
-During this season, it is important to layer up.
-Your base layer must have enough insulating properties, along with a middle layer, and lastly, a waterproof or windproof outer layer.
+It is important to layer up in the winter.
+Your base layer must have enough insulating properties, along with a middle layer, and a waterproof or windproof outer layer.
 Throw in a pair of hiking boots, warm socks, a beanie hat, and a pair of gloves for a comfortable winter hike.

 Check out ourDiscoverer Series Sun Hat, you will get 360 degrees protection with its removable flaps.
 If you want to step down a notch we got you covered.